If you love books by Farley Mowat, Scott Odell, Gary Paulsen & Jack London, you'll love John Smelcer's acclaimed novels

-"An astonishing story of survival."
-Frank McCourt (Angela's Ashes)
+"An astonishing story of survival with more psychological depth than Robison Crusoe" --Frank McCourt (Angela's Ashes)

 Sixteen-year-old Seth Evanoff and his dog, Tucker, are swept off his father's fishing boat during a storm in Prince William Sound, Alaska.
 For months, the shipwrecked teen and his dog island-hop their way across the Sound on their journey home.
 All the while, Seth's father never gives up hope.
 Edge of Nowhere is much more than an adventure-survival novel.
 It's also a story about reconciliation, a father's love for his son, about heritage, and about struggling to overcome grief.
 Throughout the book is the message is that we all need to unplug ourselves occasionally from technology and media, especially young people.
 Adapted from a true story (see book's origin below).

 Book's Origin: My brother and I were always hunting and fishing together.
 It’s the only time we ever really got along.
 During the long Labor Day weekend of 1986, we set out to hunt deer and black bear in Prince William Sound.
 We started out from Whittier, using my small, green jon boat with a ten horse power outboard motor.
 When rough weather set in, we tried to land on an island, but the piling waves swamped the boat, which sank to the bottom with all our gear, including our rifles.
 Wet and cold, we were marooned for five days.
 Our matches were ruined.
 We had no fire, but we had our hunting knives.
 We ate raw things from the sea and ripe berries.
 We caught and ate raw a few salmon.
 Finally, some other hunters came along in a boat and took us back to the harbor.
 Edge of Nowhere is loosely based on that experience.
 I added a golden retriever named Tucker, based on a friend’s beloved dog.